 Wine and Beverage Pairings

-Pistachio Pudding Cookies pair delightfully with a variety of beverages.
-For a comforting snack, serve your cookies with a chilled glass of milk or a steaming mug of hot cocoa, bringing out their creamy, nutty notes.
+Pistachio Pudding Cookies pair wonderfully with a variety of beverages.
+For a classic touch, try serving them with a cold glass of milk or a cup of hot coffee—the creamy flavor of the cookies complements the richness of coffee perfectly.

 Cooking Tips and Variations